tigera-solutions/cc-eks-container-security-workshop/modules/module-5-zero-trust.md

    kubectl -n dev exec -t centos -- sh -c 'curl -m3 -sI http://frontend.default 2>/dev/null | grep HTTP'
    ```

-   c.
-Deploy the following security policy for allowing DNS access to all endpoints in the security tier.
+   **c.** Deploy the following security policy in the security tier for allowing DNS access to all endpoints.
 In this way you don't need to create a rule allowing DNS traffic for every policy.

    ```yaml
    kubectl apply -f - <<-EOF